seriaati/hoyo-buddy-wiki/docs/Before-Start.md

 This page will help you setup your HoYoverse account to use with Hoyo Buddy

-## As a first time player.
-No account yet.
+## As a first time player without an account yet thru any means.

-If this is the first time you hear about any HoYoverse games
+If this is the first time you hear about any HoYoverse games, please create a new account on [HoYoverse Account Center](https://account.hoyoverse.com)